When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Conclusion

-We show that programmer style is embedded in executable binaries to a surprising degree, even when it is obfuscated, generated with aggressive compiler optimizations, or when symbols are stripped.
-While compilation, basic binary obfuscation, optimization, and stripping of symbols reduce the accuracy of stylistic analysis, they are not effective in anonymizing coding style.
-In future work, we plan to investigate if stylistic properties can be completely stripped from binaries to render them anonymous.
-We also plan to look at different real world executable binary authorship attribution cases, such as identifying authors of malware, which go through a mixture of sophisticated obfuscation methods by combining polymorphism and encryption.
+We also plan to look at different real-world executable binary authorship attribution cases, such as identifying authors of malware, which go through a mixture of sophisticated obfuscation methods by combining polymorphism and encryption.
 Our results so far suggest that while stylistic analysis is unlikely to provide a ``smoking gun'' in the malware case, it may contribute significantly to attribution efforts.